canamakay/RockbusterStealth/README.md

 ## Data Set
 The data contains information about film inventory, customers, and payments.
 ## Tools Used
 The Rockbuster data set was loaded into PostgreSQL, where it was then queried.
 PostgreSQL was managed by pgAdmin4.
 Tableau was used to create visualizations from query outputs.

+Click [here](https://public.tableau.com/app/profile/kay.canama/viz/RockbusterStealth_17257608784270/RockbusterStealth) to view the visualizations.